autoplot/documentation/javadoc/org/das2/beans/AccessLevelBeanInfo.PersistenceLevel.md

+# org.das2.beans.AccessLevelBeanInfo.PersistenceLevel

-# org.das2.beans.AccessLevelBeanInfo.PersistenceLevelthis level indicates what persistence is allowed.
+this level indicates what persistence is allowed.

 ***
 <a name="NONE"></a>
 # NONE